AymericBdy/MoreWorldOptions/README.md

 This mod is side client only, Minecraft will crash if you try to run this on a dedicated server.
 The mod will automatically display a warning if it isn't up-to-date.
 You can always remove or re-use this mod, it will keep the world's data saved forever.

+It is currently avaible in 1.7.10, 1.8.9, 1.9.4, 1.10.2, but the too old versions will be updated later when I made changes in the mod.

 Modders:
 - You can simply use this mod by adding this in your mods folders, without anything, it will permit to you to organise your work !